dtarnawsky/cs-slide-up-component/README.md

 ### Usage

 ### Add BrowserAnimationsModule
+To allow animations to work make sure `BrowserAnimationsModule` is to your `app.module.ts`:
-Add `BrowserAnimationsModule` to your `app.module.ts` (make sure only one is referenced in your app)
+(make sure only one instance is referenced in your app)

 ```typescript
 import { BrowserAnimationsModule } from '@angular/platform-browser/animations';
 ...